Petyo-Lukanov/Petyo-Lukanov/README.md

 - 👋 Hi, I’m @Petyo-Lukanov
 - 👀 I’m interested in code and music
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning how to work with DLTs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DLT projects
-- 📫 How to reach me ...
+- 📫 How to reach me - petyo.lukanov@limechain.tech

 <!---
 Petyo-Lukanov/Petyo-Lukanov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.